petripaavola/Get-WindowsTroubleshootingReportCommunity/README.md

 - Support for Intune and ConfigMgr **CMTrace-style .log** files
 - Experimental support for **Procmon CSV**
 - Future: CBS.log, DISM.log, .etl, etc.
+- If you have a need or use case for additional .log support, contact Petri

 ---